Carpet installation cost estimate

-- Polyester carpeting costs on average between $1 – 3 per square foot and is known for being a more durable option.
+Our findings show that polyester carpeting costs on average between $1 – $3 per square foot and is known for being a more durable option.
 It is stain resistant as well as mildew and mold resistant.

-- Nylon carpets are easy to clean and durable carpets.
-The average cost for nylon carpet ranges from $2 – 5 per square foot.
+Nylon carpets are easy to clean and durable carpets.
+Based on our observations, the average cost of new carpet for nylon ranges from $2 – $5 per square foot.
 It’s an excellent choice for families with kids and pets.
 It works well for both indoor and outdoor locations.

 Room size and shape